 Nothing clears a busy mind and stretches out a tired body quite like a good yoga class.
 Yoga builds core strength, increases flexibility and works wonders when you’ve got injuries that rule out other forms of exercise, so it’s a great full-body workout, regardless of whether you’re into the spiritual aspect of it or not.
-It’s also super easy to do at home – or anywhere that you can roll out a yoga mat – but if you don’t wanna practice those sun salutations solo, these are the three of the best yoga classes in London for you stretch in.
+It’s also super easy to do at home – or anywhere that you can roll out a yoga mat – but if you don’t wanna practice those sun salutations solo, these are some of the best yoga classes in London for you stretch in.

-Anti-Desk Yoga at Frame
+Anti-Kitchen Desk Yoga at Frame

 Hotpod Yoga is all about yoga for real life, meaning it’s suitable for all abilities.
 The classes are held in custom inflatable pods, with the heat set at 37 degrees, rather than in a studio so you get a smaller class size.
 The dim lighting and downtempo music also makes you feel like you’re in a cocoon, so it’s a more relaxing vibe even though you’re still working hard.

 The Sadhana Yoga & Wellbeing studio offers a range of classes including Bikram, Vinyasa and Yin yoga as well as Sculpt (a high energy fusion of yoga, free weights and cardio) and Dynamic Body (a mix of yoga, pilates, ballet and contemporary dance), with something suitable for all fitness levels.
 The teachers are all super friendly and there’s always a great vibe in the studio so it’s a really welcoming place to practice.